obnoxxx/fedora-samba-ctdb-cluster/README.md

 - install and initially configure samba
 - do provisioning with [ansible](https://github.com/ansible/ansible)
 - check whether one can spare dhcp on the default interface
+- Add Makfile/configure to make the environment easily configurable.

 ## Author